-The role of an SSM during a parochial vacancy is often mis-understood.
-Legally, during any vacancy, the Churchwardens, with the Rural Dean, have overall responsibility for the parish in question, and as such, SSMs work / minister under their direction.
-Care should be taken to ensure that Churchwardens in particular, are not 'disenfranchised' of their status and responsibility, with regard to leadership during the vacancy.
+This is the time decisions can be made re: roles and responsibilities.
+It is worth noting that the role of an SSM during a parochial vacancy is often mis-understood.
+Legally, during any vacancy, responsibility for the Parish falls to the 'sequestrators' - the Churchwardens, and the Rural Dean: it is they who have overall responsibility for the parish in question.
+As such, SSMs work / minister under their direction.
+Thus, the SSM and/or the 'Ministry Team', have no legal position, yet SSMs can often be expected to assume great responsibility for parochial matters, with zero authority.